FudaWiki/fudawiki-files/hanafuda/games/suhara-bana.md

 During Small Field: `1 hai = 1 white stone`
 During Middle Field: `1 hai = 2 white stones`
 During Main Field: `1 hai = 4 white stones`

+> If you run out of stones while doing the payment, **you pay all of your stones**.
+You don't have to pay for the shortage.
+{.is-warning}

 # Awarding the Pot
 After Dekiyaku payments have been settled, the player with the highest scoring Dekiyaku takes the pot (where all dropout penalties are placed).